atuttle/blog/blog/2021/testing-media-roundup-1.md

 ---
-title: 'Testing Media Roundup #1'
+title: "Testing Media Roundup #1"
 summary: Sharing some of the articles I've been reading, and videos I've been watching, specific to testing.
 img: https://adamtuttle.codes/img/2021/herd.jpg
 date: 2021-06-11